-As of September 21st, 2017 we have programs across 28 nursing schools in Alaska.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to RN-BSN, LPN-BSN and LPN-RN.
-You can take these and a range of other course/degree options from schools that include Benedictine University Online, South University Online, Georgetown University - Online.
+As of November 18th, 2017 we have programs across 29 nursing schools in Alaska.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to Associates Degree, LPN-BSN and LPN/LVN.
+You can take these and a range of other course/degree options from schools that include Lamar University - Online, Capella University - Online, Sacred Heart University Online.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as Washington and Oregon.

 Nursing Schools in Alaska

 State Hospital Association: Alaska State Hospital and Nursing Home Association

 Fast-track your search for nursing specialties or other state’s programs with the shortcut links on the far left or the dropdown above.

 You can enroll in a range of other course/degree options from schools that include Western Governors University, Grand Canyon University and Keiser University.
 If you’re looking to further your studies, we cover programs across the country in states such as Washington and Oregon.

 Attending nursing school is a major accomplishment, and even better, it’s one that can positively impact your life and the lives of the people you serve in your community.
 Alaska, as a state, has unique healthcare needs.

 At an Alaska nursing college, you may learn how to best meet these needs while building your education based on the latest evidence in healthcare.
 Comparing the programs offered at Alaska nursing schools may help you decide which degree is the next step for you and how you can prepare for a career in nursing.

 Both licensed practical nurses and registered nurses play an important role in the health care industry of Alaska, providing evidence-based care to patients in different clinical settings.
 If you're interested in the medical field and you're ready to work hard in a fast-paced setting, nursing might be the right career choice for you.